DisposaBoy/GoSublime/README.md

 * gofmt_cmd - the command that shall be called for gofmt, this can be the command name e.g. `gofmt` or full path to a binary e.g. `/go/bin/gofmt` - default `gofmt`

 * gslint_cmd - the command that will be used by gslint.
 Set it to an empty string to disable gslint.
-Any command can be used in place of `gotype` as long as the output is compatible(e.g `govet` provides compatible output) - default gotype
+Any command can be used in place of `gotype` as long as the output is compatible and printed to stderr (e.g `govet` provides compatible output) - default `gotype`

-* gslint_timeout - how long to wait after the last keystroke before the command is run (in milliseconds) - default `gotype`
+* gslint_timeout - how long to wait after the last keystroke before the command is run (in milliseconds) - default 500

 Completion Markers
 ------------------